Chemistry

 CHEM-331L: Quantitative and Instrumental Analysis I Lab

-This laboratory course is the first in the analytical chemistry sequence.
-You will be trained in the tools of quantitative analysis to determine the composition of synthetic and real-world samples, including software tools, balances, and volumetric glassware.
-You will perform various kinds of classical analyses including titrations (with neutralization, precipitation, or complex-formation reaction chemistries), and gravimetric determinations.
-You will also be introduced to simple instrumentation like pH probes and drop counters.
-This course must be taken concurrently with CHEM 331 lecture.
-Prerequisite is the completion of CHEM 222 with a grade of C- or better.
-Fall.
+This laboratory course is the first in the analytical chemistry laboratory sequence.
+Students will be trained in the tools of quantitative analysis to determine the composition of synthetic and real-world samples, including software tools, balances, and volumetric glassware.
+Students will perform various kinds of classical analyses including titrations (with neutralization, precipitation, or complex-formation reaction chemistries), and gravimetric determinations.
+Students will also be introduced to simple instrumentation like pH probes and drop counters.
+Prerequisite: Successful completion (C- or better) of CHEM 222 and lab.
+Co-requisite: CHEM 331 lecture, 2 credit hours.
+Fall Even Years.

 CHEM-332: Quantitative and Instrumental Analysis II